-I have had a lot of sh*tty things happen to me in the past year and a half, and it’s really shaken (probably more like shattered) the faith I used to have in the goodness of humanity.
+I’ve had a lot of sh*tty things happen to me in the past year and a half, and it’s really shaken (probably more like shattered) the faith I used to have in the goodness of humanity.
 In particular, I look at the behaviour of a couple of people who were in positions to exert considerable power over me.
 This behaviour is probably best described as cruel, and it has significantly impacted both my current circumstances and my ability to move beyond those circumstances.
 It profoundly disgusts me that people in positions of power can and do conduct themselves in such a manner, and I believe it reflects fundamental problems on a broader scale.
 However that is beyond the scope of this post.

 “When a deep injury is done to us we never heal until we forgive.” – Nelson Mandela